Koulio/Tokenator/README.md

 ###### Create a Surrogate Entry
 Again, adjust the PAN as needed.
-If you don't want to calculate a valid Luhn check digit, append an 'X' to the end of the PAN.
+If you don't want to calculate a valid Luhn check digit, place a single 'L' value somewhere in the account number that will be replaced by the value that generates a valid Luhn on the account number.
 The command below attaches the Surrogate entry to the Primary entry with ID=9

 ```
-curl -X POST -H 'Content-Type: application/json' -d '{"san": "9876543210987X", "expr": "1801"}' http://localhost:8080/api/v1/primaries/9/surrogates/
+curl -X POST -H 'Content-Type: application/json' -d '{"san": "9876543210987L", "expr": "1801"}' http://localhost:8080/api/v1/primaries/9/surrogates/
 ```
 ###### Output of Surrogate Creation
 ```